 Go for a Nourishing Lotion

 Using a nourishing and hydrating lotion after exfoliating is key.
 Ciraldo suggests using the CeraVe Moisturizing Cream.
 "CeraVe Cream is loaded with ceramides, the healthy skin oils that work to give us good barrier function, meaning they trap moisture into damp skin," she adds.
 "This product leaves a silky feel and increases skin luminosity in just one use.
 If you apply it in the morning, there is a good chance your skin will look lustrous until evening."
 Sign us up!

 Try a Cooling Spray

-While Susanne Kaufmann's clever spray is intended to stop that itchy feeling and revive tired legs (it's a god-send for flights, by the way), the fact that it boosts circulation—along with the hydration provided by sunflower and wheat germ oils—makes it the perfect finishing product for the driest of legs.
+While Susanne Kaufmann's clever spray is intended to stop that itchy feeling and revive tired legs (it's a godsend for flights, by the way), the fact that it promises to boost circulation—along with the hydration meant to be provided by sunflower and wheat germ oils—makes it the perfect finishing product for the driest of legs.
 Plus, it's nearly mess-free since it's a spray.
 No need to get lotion or oil all over your hands, and it's perfect for situations when you need a quick and reliable dose of hydration.

 The best place to start your dry skin regime is right in the shower.
 Ciraldo tells us to start with a fragrance-free body wash.
 She is a particular fan of the Dove Fragrance-Free Body Wash.
 Side note: Products that are scented sometimes contain alcohol, which only dries out your skin more.